Normaliz/PyNormaliz/README.md

 It offers the complete functionality of Normaliz, and can be used interactively from python.
 For a first example, see [this introduction](doc/PyNormaliz_Tutorial.pdf) by Richard Sieg (Slighty outdated: for the installation follow the instructions below).

+A full documentation is conatined in [Appendix E](doc/PyNormaliz.pdf) of the Normaliz manial.

 ## Requirements